-Unfortunately, I can't use my TogetherAuction email server to send mail on your behalf.
+Unfortunately, I can't use my own email account to send mail on your behalf.
 Instead, I'll need you to setup/create a mailbox account with your own mail server - something like firstname.lastname@example.org. (or pick an existing one to send from).
 We'll be using it to send mail only.
-I've found most email systems only permit accounts from the same host to be marked as "from" that host - it does allow for some minor variation such as anyOtherName@samehostbut it's considered 'forgery' to set the sender as being from another host as I've been trying to do.
-So that means you'll need to share with me the email configuration for that new account - as if you were setting up a new person with Microsoft Outlook Express or some similar mail client to be a church employee.
-I need the following items:
+Most email systems only permit accounts from the same host (the @someplace.xxx) to be marked as "from" that host - so it's OK to send email as "email@example.com" when logged in to the "firstname.lastname@example.org" email server, but I can't send that same mail from mysite.com.
+So that's the reason we have to go to all this effort.

 That last one is especially important so when folks reply, that's who the mail will go to - we use a mailing list for that so that we all see such replies, usually asking for some kind of help from auction team.

 Also, gmail added a new setting you have to allow if that's your provider - it's called "Allow Less secure apps" - google for it and you'll see how to turn it on for your auction_agent account.
 It's found in the account settings on the Security tab, Account permissions (not available to accounts with 2-step verification enabled): https://support.google.com/accounts/answer/6010255?hl=en Also, be sure to enable it on the same account you are using for the MAIL_USER, which may not be your default gmail user.